Atom Eve: The Pact

 In The Pact, set after Mark's breakup with Amber in Invincible, Eve attempts to convince Mark to accept Robot's offer to join the Guardians of the Globe, inadvertently inspiring him to form a team of his own.

 The Tick

 In The Tick Meets Invincible, the now-dating Atom Eve and Invincible are briefly transported to the Tick's universe.

 Other versions

 A number of alternate universes and alternate timelines in Image Universe publications allow writers to introduce variations on Atom Eve, in which the character's origins, behavior, and morality differ from the mainstream setting.

 Brit

-In Brit: Fubar, an alternate reality variant of Eve called Atom Shiva is introduced, a supervillain who forms a power couple with Hex Splode, and their pet Monstous Girl, collectively known as "The Emperor's Elite", in service of the Geldarians following their conquest of Earth.
+In Brit: Fubar, an alternate reality variant of Eve called Atom Shiva is introduced, a supervillain who forms a power couple with Hex Splode, and their pet Monstrous Girl, collectively known as "The Emperor's Elite", in service of the Geldarians following their conquest of Earth.
 Having used to date Invincible, Shiva is outraged when he punches out Hex, before she herself is knocked out by Tech Jacket.